GST/HST credit : calculation and payments

 - What happens if you owe money for the GST/HST credit?

-You can subscribe to the benefit recipients – payment issuance electronic mailing list to be notified when the next GST/HST credit payments will be issued.
+You can subscribe to the benefit and credit payment dates reminders electronic mailing list to be notified when the next GST/HST credit payments will be issued.

 For more information, please see the page GST/HST credit.

 The Canada Revenue Agency (CRA) generally pay your credit on the 5th of each quarter (July, October, January & April).
-If your payment does not arrive on that day, please wait ten working days before calling the CRA at 1-800-959-1953.
+If your payment does not arrive on that day, please wait ten working days before contacting the CRA.

 When you're moving, please send us your new address as soon as possible.